SciCatProject/panosc-search-api/README.md

 If you are interested in testing the scoring capabilities and document relevancy, here is a quick how-to

 1. make sure that the PSS scoring is enabled.
-At ESS, the relevant envirnmental variables are set as following:
+   At ESS, the relevant environmental variables are set as following:
    ```bash
    export PSS_BASE_URL="http://scicat08.esss.lu.se:32222"
    export PSS_ENABLE=1
    ```
+   Make sure to point to your own PaNOSC Scoring Service instance.
+The ESS one is not publicly accessible

 2. access the explorer interface at http://localhost:3000/explorer